 Another thing to consider is that binge drinking on college campuses leads to more problems later in life.
 In fact, students who binge drink are more likely to develop a substance use disorder.
 Once they do, the best shot that they have to overcome it is to seek professional help.

 Substance use disorder can also lead to other mental health conditions.
-Depression and anxiety, for instance, accompany addiction or substance abuse in a lot of cases.
+Depression and anxiety, for instance, accompany addiction or substance use in a lot of cases.
 Keep in mind that substance use disorder doesn’t just refer to alcohol abuse.
 It can also refer to the abuse of illicit and prescription drugs such as Ritalin and Adderall.

 Let Red Oak Recovery Help You Put an End to Binge Drinking